UNSW-CEEM/ceem-python-template/README.md

 Note that some testing config is specified in the [`pyproject.toml`](pyproject.toml).

 1. The workflow is located [here](.github/workflows/cicd.yml).
-It is commented to give you an understanding of what it does
     1. Automatically runs linting and autoformatting as above
     2. If that passes, then runs your code tests across Mac and Ubuntu for a couple of Python versions
     3. If a [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is created based on a Git tag, it will build the package and upload to PyPI
-        - To get this to work, you will need to add your PyPI username and password as [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+        - To get this to work, you will need to setup your github repository as trusted publisher
 2. Uncomment the lines specified.
 This should allow the workflow to run on a push, pull-request or when manually triggered.
 Note that publishing to PyPI is only triggered on a release
 3. Activate the workflow.
 Do this by navigating to the Actions tab, selecting `...` and activating it.